thavlik/machine-learning-portfolio/experiments/rsna-intracranial/README.md

 > ![training tensorboard](images/training-dynamics.jpg)
 ***Training accuracy and loss, respectively.
 Aggressive smoothing is applied.***

 Training beyond one epoch did not increase validation accuracy.
-Optimal performance was achieved around step 19,000 - prior to the end of the first epoch - suggesting further training at this learning rate results in overfitting.
+Optimal performance was achieved around step 19,000—prior to the end of the first epoch—suggesting further training at this learning rate results in overfitting.

 > ![overfitting tensorboard](images/overfitting.jpg)
 ***Validation accuracy does not improve with more training when the model is excessively biased towards the training data.
 This is the clearest sign of overfitting.***